 Isaiah 53:9-10; Psalm 2:7; 16:10; fulfilled in Matthew 28:1-20; Acts 2:23-36;13;33-37; 1 Corinthians 11:4-6

-Yeshua said to them, “This is what I meant when I was still with you and told you that everything written about me in the Torah of Moshe, the Prophets and the Psalms had to be fulfilled.”
-Then he opened their minds, so that they could understand the Tenakh, telling them, “Here is what it says: the Messiah is to suffer and to rise from the dead on the third day; and in his name repentance leading to forgiveness of sins is to be proclaimed to people from all nations, starting with Yerushalyim.”
+Yeshua said to them, “This is what I meant when I was still with you and told you that everything written about me in the Torah, the Prophets and the Psalms had to be fulfilled.”
+Then he opened their minds, so that they could understand the Scriptures, telling them, “Here is what it says: the Messiah is to suffer and to rise from the dead on the third day; and in his name repentance leading to forgiveness of sins is to be proclaimed to people from all nations, starting with Jerusalem.”
 Luke 24:44-47 CJB

-Some have been survivors of the Shoah (the Holocaust), and barely could believe in the God of Israel any longer.
+Some have been survivors of the Holocaust, and barely could believe in the God of Israel any longer.
 One thing they were sure of, Christ and Christianity was against the Jews and they could never forgive!
 This is the story of Rose Price, who came to know the love of God through her Messiah the Messiah of Israel, Yeshua!

-We’ve seen a few important examples of who the Prophets said He would be and who He Himself said He was, and is.
+We’ve seen a few important examples of who the Prophets said the Messiah would be, and who Yeshua Himself said He was and is.
 But does other evidence exist?
 How can we be sure He is the Messiah and this isn’t a giant hoax?

 Let’s examine a few historical facts: